Invasion of Gotland (1676): Background to the invasion

-A Danish squadron of 16 warships, led by Niels Juel, were originally to be sent from Copenhagen to Gotland, but when the squadron left the port on 28th of March, it could only count eight Liners, five Frigates, three smaller ships, two Burners and two Galiots with an additional 628 guns.
+A Danish squadron of 16 warships, led by Niels Juel, were originally to be sent from Copenhagen to Gotland, but when the squadron left the port on 28 March, it could only count eight Liners, five Frigates, three smaller ships, two Burners and two Galiots with an additional 628 guns.

 A grounding on Amager initially delayed the squadron.
 They first reached Rügen at Hiddensee, a then Swedish island.
 After taking some cattle, they left for Gotland.

-On the 22th of April, they intercepted two Swedish warships between Bornholm and Hanö, they burned the ships, yet also took over the ships.
+On 22 April, they intercepted two Swedish warships between Bornholm and Hanö, they burned the ships, yet also took over the ships.
 After Juel had received intelligence, which indicated the island could be conquered, his squadron landed near Visby which was defended by 600 men.

 Action

 Col. Barthold landed his troops, with coverage of his ships cannon fire, near Visby.
 The Swedish governor concentrated his troop at the Danish landing place, but they suffered greatly by the cannon fire.
 Barthold met only weak resistance, thanks to the important help of the cannons, whereby the Swedish troops retreated back to Visby.

 Some Gotlanders, which had 30 years prior had been a part of Denmark, were celebrating the invasion, and helped them open the Visby city gates by horses.
 This meant further retreatment to Visborg by the Swedes.
 Juel, had Rear admiral, Peter Morsing, to fire at Visborg with the three ships of Gylden-løve, Delmenhorst and Havfruen.
 Yet on the same day the Swedish commander of Visborg capitulated.